Nitrokey/nitrokey-documentation/nethsm/_tutorial.rst

 Roles
 ~~~~~

-Separation of duties can be implemented by using the available Roles.
+Separation of duties can be implemented by using different Roles.
 Each user account configured on the NetHSM has one of the following
 Roles assigned to it.
 Following is a high-level description of the
-operations allowed by individual Roles, for endpoint-specific details
+operations allowed by each Role.
+For endpoint-specific details
 please refer to the REST API documentation.

 -  *R-Administrator*: A user account with this Role has access to all